Meet Jens Zerrahn: Senior Director, Medical Writing Services

 Julia provides leadership insights, inspiration and advice from her 20+ years at Parexel.

-Mati provides an insight into his role as an Associate Medical Writer in the Taipei office in Taiwan.
+Mati provides an insight into his role as a Medical Writer II in the Taipei office in Taiwan.
 He also openly talks about being part of the LGBTQ+ community at Parexel and how welcoming the Taipei office is!